ImperialCollegeLondon/FINESSE_processing/README.md

 | **Other best practices**           | &nbsp; |
 | **GitHub Actions**                 | &nbsp; |
 | Build                              | [![build](https://github.com/ImperialCollegeLondon/finesse_processing/actions/workflows/build.yml/badge.svg)](https://github.com/ImperialCollegeLondon/finesse_processing/actions/workflows/build.yml) |

 ## How to use finesse_processing

-Code for callibrating FINESSE interferograms
+Code for calibrating FINESSE interferograms

 The project setup is documented in [project_setup.md](project_setup.md).
 Feel free to remove this document (and/or the link to this document) if you don't need it.